BertoAlv/Swep-Study-Partner/README.md

 ## Installation

-You can download the app from the Google PlayStore here: <a href="https://play.google.com/store/apps/details?id=com.alberto.studycompanion"> SWEP : Study Companion </a>
+You can download the app from the Google PlayStore here: <a href="https://play.google.com/store/apps/details?id=com.alberto.studycompanion"> SWEP : Study Partner </a>